NREL/H2Integrate/docs/control/open-loop_controllers.md

 - `examples/23_solar_wind_ng_demand`

 The flexible demand component takes an input commodity production profile, the maximum demand profile, and various constraints (listed below), and creates a "flexible demand profile" that follows the original input commodity production profile while satisfying varying constraint.
+Please see the figure below for an example of how the flexible demand profile can vary from the original demand profile based on the input commodity production profile and the ramp rates.
+The axes are unlabeled to allow for generalization to any commodity and unit type.

 | ![Flexible Demand Example](figures/flex_demand_fig.png) |
 |-|